Davidoff Cool Water Review: An Aquatic Ocean Breeze From 1988Charles-Philippe2022-10-06T18:04:46-04:00

 Introduced in 1988, Davidoff Cool Water is an established albeit recent classic fragrance for men.
 It has enjoyed considerable success over the 30 years since its release and continues to be worn by the young and old alike.

-In the following review, you will discover the fragrance and learn about its composition, life-cycle and seasonality.
-Will Davidoff Cool Water stand up to Bespoke Unit’s Fragrance Formula?
-Read on to find out!
+In the following review, you will discover the fragrance and learn about its composition, life cycle and seasonality as we touch on the following topics:

 Cool Water graced drugstore shelves back in 1988 as another affordable men’s cologne.
 However, instead of riding the long-established wave of aromatics in the market, it set a new standard in aquatic fragrances.

 Fresh fragrances for men experienced a long overdue renaissance thanks to Cool Water and it is still considered a reference for aquatics today.
 Although its sheer popularity has waned more recently, it is still widely available and enjoyed by a lot of men spanning several generations.

 As mentioned above, Cool Water was something of a game changer in men’s fragrance fashion.
 Even in name, it’s a thematically aquatic cologne wish sharp sea breeze notes.

 However, its structure is an otherwise conventional fougère in that it consists of a lavender head, floral heart and woody oak moss base.